 What is the Points-Based System?

 The points-based system can prove if you are fit to receive citizenship, alongside the other requirements.
-The scoring sheet is based on the following credentials and is scored out of 100: (1).
-In order to pass the test, you must get a 50%.
+The scoring sheet is based on the following credentials and is scored out of 100.
+As mentioned, in order to pass the test, you must get a 50%.

 - Education: You must be a P.H.D holder in order to receive the maximum amount of points in this category